-- Pre-installation ROV visual as-found seabed survey. - Offshore installation of the OSP consisting of: - Lifting operation from the cargo barge. - Set down jacket structure on seabed at target location(s). - Installation of a quantity of piles (e.g., four). - Levelling of the jacked if needed. - Installation of the remaining piles. - Post completion activities (i.e.: jacket leg cut-offs, etc.). - Post-installation ROV visual seabed survey. - Rock dumping around foundation locations (if required).
+- Pre-installation ROV visual as-found seabed survey. - Offshore installation of the OSP consisting of: - o Lifting operation from the cargo barge. - Set down jacket structure on seabed at target location(s). - o Installation of a quantity of piles (e.g., four). - Levelling of the jacked if needed. - o Installation of the remaining piles. - o Post completion activities (i.e.: jacket leg cut-offs, etc.). - Post-installation ROV visual seabed survey. - Rock dumping around foundation locations (if required).

+It is assumed that the jacket and piles will be installed by a DPII offshore installation vessel.
 The jacket will be lowered through the splash zone until it is hovering a few meters above the seabed.
 Then the vessel will manoeuvre on DP to adjust the jacket position and heading over the target location.